shelialia/tp/docs/DeveloperGuide.md

 <box type="wrong" header="2a.
 Provided Index has Leading Zeros" light>
     <ul>
         <li>2a1.
 GuestNote detects that the provided index has leading zeros.</li>
         <li>2a2.
-GuestNote informs the Concierge of the error and prompts for corrections.<br>Use case ends.</li>
+GuestNote informs the Concierge of the error and prompts for corrections.</li>
+        <li>2a3.
+Concierge passes in the corrected details.<br>Use case resumes from step 3.</li>
     </ul>
 </box>
 <box type="wrong" header="2a.
 Provided Index Is Too Large" light>
     <ul>
         <li>2a1.
-GuestNote detects that the provided index is larger than the system's maximum allowable value (greater than 2,147,483,647).</li>
+GuestNote detects that the provided index is larger than the system's maximum allowable value.</li>
         <li>2a2.
-GuestNote informs the Concierge of the error and prompts for corrections.<br>Use case ends.</li>
+GuestNote informs the Concierge of the error.<br>Use case ends.</li>
     </ul>
 </box>

 ---------------------------------------------------------

-### Use case: UC05 - Create New Request for Guest
+### Use case: UC05 - Add New Request to Existing Guest
 <box type="info">
 <b>Preconditions:</b> Guest exists in GuestNote.
 </box>

 **MSS:**
 1. Concierge retrieves a !!guest (UC02)!!
-2. Concierge requests to edit the guest, passing the guest’s index in currently displayed list and the new request details.
+2. Concierge requests to edit the guest, passing the guest’s index in currently displayed list and the new request.
-3. GuestNote validates the input and creates a new request record for the guest.
+3. GuestNote validates the input and creates new a request record for the guest.
-4. GuestNote displays a success message confirming the request creation.
+4. GuestNote displays a success message confirming the request creation.<br>
    Use case ends.

 **Extensions:**